Mastering the Art of Growing Tomatoes: An Essential Guide for a Bountiful Harvest

 - Monitor for pests and diseases: Keep an eye on your tomato plants for common pests, like aphids and hornworms, and diseases like blight and wilt.
 Take appropriate control measures when necessary to protect your plants and ensure a healthy harvest.

-Companion Plants for Tomatoes
+Companion Plants

-- Marigolds: Marigolds are another great companion plant for tomatoes because they repel nematodes and other soil-borne pests.
+- Marigolds: Marigolds are another excellent companion plant for tomatoes because they repel nematodes and other soil-borne pests.
 Plant marigolds around the base of your tomato plants to keep the soil healthy and pest-free.

 - Nasturtiums: Nasturtiums are a great companion plant for tomatoes because they repel aphids and other pests.
-Plant nasturtiums near your tomato plants to protect them from pests and add a pop of color to your garden.
+Plant nasturtiums near your tomato plants to

 - Carrots: Carrots are a great companion plant for tomatoes because they improve soil health and attract beneficial insects.
 Plant carrots near your tomato plants to improve the soil and protect them from pests.

-Plants to Avoid Planting with Tomatoes
+Plants to Avoid

 - Fennel: Fennel is a plant that should be avoided when planting tomatoes because it can inhibit their growth and yield.
 Fennel secretes chemicals that can be toxic to tomato plants, so it’s best to keep them separate.